 The time has come: your first glamping season starts.
-You have purchased some safari tents that have been built by us and the first guests have booked their holiday.
+You bought your safari tents, we built them and now your first guests arrive.
 Bring on the holiday season!
 We can imagine that you want to keep your glamping tents in good condition for as long as possible so that you can welcome guests for years to come.
-Here are some tips to extend the lifespan of your glamping tents.
+Here are five tips to extend the lifespan of your glamping tents.

 The first and most important tip is to advise your guests about the correct use of the glamping tents.
 We highly recommend that you put an instruction sheet in the tent or visit your guests on arrival to explain the use of the safari tent yourself.
+Proper use of glamping tents increases their lifespan.
 There are several things that your guests need to be made aware of when using the safari tent to reduce the risk of damage to the material and to prevent possible leakages.

 ● Ask your guests not to hang any wet laundry or towels over the canvas.
 It can be tempting for guests to hang up their wet towels after a visit to the pool, for example, but this is not recommended, as it can damage the canvas and reduce its water-resistant properties.

 ● Make sure your guests do not place chairs or other furniture against the canvas.
 The friction caused by furniture rubbing against the canvas can damage the material which can lead to leaks.

 ● Greasy fingers can also affect the water-resistance of the canvas, so ask your guests to try to avoid touching the tent fabric as much as possible.

 ● Tell your guests that they should provide good ventilation if they wish to cook in the tent during inclement weather.
 This will help to reduce the risk of condensation on the canvas.